 Altering the Starry Patriotic House for a new Front Door

-Ribbon Roll Base for the Starry Patriotic House
+Ribbon Roll Base for the Miniature July 4th House

 I have lots of ribbon rolls left over from making Christmas bows for an annual wreath-making party.
 Each year I save them for making bases for the little houses because they show off the houses so nicely and provide great areas for decoration.